 At SuperOffice, we try to meet up in person with our customers as often as possible.
 It's why, in any given month, we're hosting sold-out events in all of the seven countries we operate in on topics such as social selling, cloud-based CRM, email marketing and GDPR.

 Recently, we hosted our Customer Service Forum event in Stockholm and Gothenburg for the second time.
 Held annually, the event has attracted more than 430 customers, completely selling out the venue, and has earned a customer satisfaction score of 98% (not to mention the awareness created by all the attendees)!

 However, this customer marketing strategy comes with a word of warning:

-High touch customer marketing is resource-heavy and can be expensive, so if you’re going to use this strategy, we recommend allocating a healthy portion of your marketing budget to it, at least while you’re getting started.
+High touch customer marketing, such as hosting live, in-person events, is resource-heavy and can be expensive.
+If you're going to use this customer marketing strategy, then we recommend allocating a healthy portion of your marketing budget to it, at least while you're getting started.